antoniobergas/hello-world/README.md

 npm run build
 ```

-The production build artifacts will be placed in the `dist/` directory
+The production build artifacts will be placed in the `dist/` directory.